DiogoDeAndrade/self_portrait/README.md

 - Loose sound by [Kastenfrosch], licensed through the [CC0] license.
 - Crash sound by [squareal], licensed through the [CC0] license.
 - Key click sound by [chris112233], licensed through the [CC0] license.
+- Metal loop by [furbyguy], licensed through the [CC0] license.
+- Power chord by [mikey_eff], free for personal non-commercial use.
+- Dissoance sound by [unfa], licensed through the [CC0] license.
+- Coin jump sound by [Jerimee], licensed through the [CC0] license.
 - Everything else done by [Diogo de Andrade], licensed through the [CC0] license.

 ## Code